 - Sovereign bonds

+- Sub-sovereign bonds1

 - Supranational bonds

-- Municipal bonds

 - Corporate bonds

 - Securitized Products

 MSCI currently considers Sovereign, Supranational and Corporate bonds as eligible assets for the Index Universe.
+Bonds issued by sub-sovereign entities such as government agencies and provinces are considered eligible.
+Bonds issued by municipalities are excluding from the Index Universe.